-A new study published in Perspectives on Psychological Science is shedding new light on loneliness and isolation.
+A study published in Perspectives on Psychological Science is shedding new light on loneliness and isolation.
 The study was conducted by researchers at Brigham Young University and found some alarming trends when it comes to loneliness and isolation.
 In short, researchers found that “Actual and perceived social isolation are both associated with increased risk for early mortality”.
 That means a life cut short by being lonely… and that is a shame.

 Several lifestyle and environmental factors are risk factors for early mortality, including smoking, sedentary lifestyle, and air pollution.
 However, in the scientific literature, much less attention has been given to social factors dem- onstrated to have equivalent or greater influence on mortality risk (Holt-Lunstad, Smith, & Layton, 2010).